 The Agency's leadership and team members are key to the successful implementation of the Agency's strategic plan and fulfillment of the Agency's mission.
 The Agency recognizes the need to recruit, retain, train, and develop team members expeditiously to ensure successful succession planning including institutional knowledge transfer and retention.
 Additionally, the Agency recognizes the importance of maintaining a positive and safe organizational work environment and culture.
 The team at Mojave is small but mighty, and the Agency's key objective is to attract, retain and support staff in order to support all of the other key objectives.
-To that end, the Agency's initiatives include a staffing plan that will provide an agile staffing structure to support its mission.
+To that end, the Agency's initiatives include a classification and compensation study to employees are recruited and retained to ensure the Agency's continued success.